ebi-gene-expression-group/selectBCM/README.md

 ```r
 final <- SelectBCM::diagnostic_matrix.RNAseq(assess.RNAseq)
 ```
-**Output:** A list of two data-frame- (a) raw - simple data-frame output of evaluation matrix and, (b) ranked- Ranked data-frame of evaluation matrix which has additional column `sumRank` containing final Rank of each method.
+**Output1:** A list of two data-frame- (a) raw - simple data-frame output of evaluation matrix and, (b) ranked- Ranked data-frame of evaluation matrix which has additional column `sumRank` containing final Rank of each method.
 Ranks are in descending performance order, i.e. the method having score 1 will be the best method.

+**diagnostic_plot**

+Using output1, selectBCM provides-

+a) Diagnostic plot showing the performance of BCMs across evaluation methods, where x-axis is the evaluation protocol and y-axis is the Rank of each batch-correction method.
+b) violin plot to summarise the performance of BCMs

 ```r
 dia_plot <-  SelectBCM::diagnostic_plot.RNAseq(final)